Thyroid Awareness Month 2024: Spreading Knowledge and Support

 The thyroid gland is an endocrine gland placed just below the larynx, or Adam’s apple, situated in the front part of the neck.
 It consists of two lobes on either side of the windpipe (trachea), like a butterfly-like shape.

-2.What are the thyroid gland functions?
+2.What are the functions of the thyroid gland?

 The thyroid gland is a critical endocrine hormonal gland that profoundly affects the body’s growth, development, and metabolism.
 Its function is to release a consistent amount of thyroid hormones into the bloodstream, which helps to regulate many bodily functions.
 Whenever a person requires more energy, such as in growth, cold weather, or pregnancy, the thyroid gland produces more hormones to meet this demand.